 Course withdrawal deadlines follow UFV's Course Withdrawal policy (81).

 The School of Criminology and Criminal Justice does not approve challenge requests from students who are asking to re-take a Criminology/Criminal Justice course.
 These students must register in, and complete the requirements for, a regularly timetabled section of the course.

 Students who have been required to withdraw from UFV under the Undergraduate Continuance policy (92) are subject to readmission and continuance requirements as listed in the UFV academic calendar.
 Students are normally only readmitted once to the same program.

 Students must complete at least 25% of the course work at UFV.

 It is the student’s responsibility to ensure all program requirements are met.
 This should be done by regular consultation with a Criminal Justice Program Advisor.
 To be eligible to graduate, students must achieve a minimum program and cumulative GPA of 2.00.
 For students intending to proceed to the Bachelor of Arts (Criminal Justice) degree, please note that there is a duplication policy which prevents students with more than five course duplications from graduating with a Bachelor of Arts (Criminal Justice) degree.

 Candidates who qualify to receive a UFV diploma must be approved by the School of Criminology and Criminal Justice and the Senate.
-Students must apply for graduation by completing the Graduation Request form available at ufv.ca/registrar/forms, or from the Office of the Registrar.
-This should be done in the first month of the final semester.
-The final deadline for students who wish to attend the June Convocation ceremony is April 1 of each year, with all program requirements completed by the Winter semester grade deadline (see Important Registration Dates) of each year.
+Students must apply for graduation in the first month of their final semester.
+Visit the Graduation webpage for more information.
+The final deadline for students who wish to attend the June Convocation ceremony is April 1 of each year, with all program requirements completed by April 30.

 For complete details on courses see the course descriptions section.